Second and Third Trimester: Intact D&E (Dilation and Extraction)

 The reasons women pursue an intact D&E abortion are as unique as their lived experiences.

-Your doctor may have recommended an intact D&E as the risk of cervical lacerations and retention of fetal tissue is reduced compared to a D&E. However, the overall percentage of complications is identical.
+Your doctor may have recommended an intact D&E as the risk of cervical lacerations and retention of fetal tissue is reduced compared to a dilation and evacuation abortion.
+However, the overall percentage of complications is identical.

 Perhaps you have received the heartbreaking news of congenital anomalies and are wondering whether to have an abortion that leaves the body intact for a post-abortion autopsy.